 Vogl’s drive to the realm of the traditional breeches rapidly copied followers.
 By the end of the 19th century, Lederhosen had away from farmers’ daily wear to ease wear for the bourgeoisie and even royals.
 German King Ludwig II facilitated the spread of Vogl’s creativity beyond Bavaria.
 And Austrian Emperor Franz Josef dresses in the shorts to hunt with his son Crown Prince Rudolf, who wore a longer styled person.

 The Catholic Church was not ever very happy with lederhosen’s revitalization — it well-thought-out the knee-flaunting garments unsuitable and ill-mannered.
 It expelled the wearing of lederhosen for men in processions, but later in 1913 a guy who belongs to Berlin, get married in lederhosen in church then it became a trend to wear lederhosen at wedding time to recall Bavarian Ludwig remembrance.

 A global industry

 Lederhosen is a thriving global business.
-Many lederhosen factories are located in India, Hungary, and Sri Lanka, and much of the buckskin stems from South East Asia, Pakistan and New Zealand.
-Domestic goat, pig and cow hides are progressively manipulated to meet customer demand that the Alps around Oktoberfest.
-And lederhosen is no longer just for men — women can discover plenty of leather shorts’ selections.
+Many lederhosen factories are located in India, Hungary, and Sri Lanka, and much of the buckskin stems from South East Asia, Pakistan, and New Zealand.
+Domestic goats, pigs, and cowhides are progressively manipulated to meet customer demand that the Alps around Oktoberfest Costumes.
+And lederhosen is no longer just for men — women can discover plenty of leather shorts selections.
 As can dogs.